patent22/kaldi_recipes/Korean_FA/README.md

 2. **Install Sox, xlrd**
  -  On mac
     - $ brew install sox
     - $ pip3 install xlrd (Make sure to install xlrd into python3 library not in python2.
-If you use anaconda then you have to install in there.
-Otherwise, install it into proper directory.)
+If you use anaconda then you have to install it in there.
+Otherwise, install it into a proper directory.)
  - On Ubuntu